Frank Kendall Everest Jr.: Honors

-Small Arms Expert Marksmanship Ribbon

-Vietnam Campaign Medal

 He is a command pilot with more than 9,000 flying hours and a graduate of the U.S. Army Parachutists School at Fort Benning, Georgia.

 In addition to these and other military honors, General Everest has been recognized repeatedly for his contributions to aerospace progress.
 He was chosen as one of 1955s "Ten Outstanding Young Men" by the U.S. Junior Chamber of Commerce.
 In 1956 the U.S. Chamber of Commerce named him one of the nation's "Greatest Living Americans."
 A year later he was awarded both the Harmon Trophy and the Octave Chanute Award.

 In 1988, he won the Godfrey L. Cabot Award.
 He was inducted into the Aerospace Walk of Honor in 1991.
 In 2009, Everest received the USAF Test Pilot School's Distinguished Alumnus Award from Class 08B.
 This award is presented bi-annually to a USAF TPS graduate who has made significant and lasting contributions to aviation science and the flight test community.
 In 1989, Gen Everest was enshrined in the National Aviation Hall of Fame for his work as a test pilot and record setter in the 1950s.

 Was no relation to General Frank F. Everest.